How to Give the Best Voice Over Direction

 Achieving a great voice over read starts with crafting a great script.
 After all, if you’re not clear on the flow, words, and cadence first, then you won’t be able to clearly convey how the script should sound to the voice actor who has to bring it to life.
 While there are many elements to creating your script, considering these five script writing tips can set you and your voice actor up for success:

 Provide your voice talent with a script that is double-spaced in order to allow them to clearly read the words.
-This will also give them room to write notes or add in markups to the script, which will assist them in nailing the read.
+This will also give them room to write notes or add in their own markup to the script, which will assist them in nailing the read.

-- Proper pronunciation – You want the script to be as easy to read as possible.
-Be sure to write out the phonetic spelling of any difficult or unfamiliar words.
+You want the script to be as easy to read as possible.
+Be sure to write out the phonetic spelling of any difficult or unfamiliar/industry jargon words.
 Avoid tongue twisters.

 How Should Vocal Directions Be Given?

-Digging into the conversational read of your voice over a bit further, it is worthy to note that you want to use a human voice.
+Take elearning content or modules as an example.
+When it comes to creating educational content that entertains (even if the content may be a little dry) there are directions you can provide to ensure the most entertaining read is achieved.Digging into the conversational read of your voice over a bit further, it is worthy to note that you want to use a human voice.
 While text-to-speech can be a quick way to add voice to your visuals, it often sounds too robotic.
 A human voice has been proven to be more engaging.

 Style / Role

-On Voices.com, there is an option to add one role (e.g. Announcer) and up to two adjectives to describe the style of read that you are looking for (e.g. Authoritative, Engaging).
+On Voices, there is an option to add one role (e.g. Announcer) and up to two adjectives to describe the style of read that you are looking for (e.g. Authoritative, Engaging).
 This is a built-in starting place where you can select these descriptors from a drop-down menu.

 Using an Active Voice Versus a Passive Voice

-Aim to make your read sound more conversational by using either the active voice or the passive voice, where appropriate.
-An active voice is one where the subject is performing the action, example: He eats pizza.
-The passive voice is when the object becomes the subject, example: The pizza was eaten by him.
+Aim to make your read sound more conversational by using either the active voice or the passive voice where appropriate.
+An active voice is one where the subject is performing the action: ‘He eats pizza.’
+The passive voice is when the object becomes the subject: ‘The pizza was eaten by him.’

-Although the passive voice might sound a bit strange in the above example, there are times when using the passive voice might make sense and help contribute to the conversational flow of the narration.
+Although the passive voice might sound a bit strange in the above example, there are times when using the passive voice might make sense and help contribute to the conversational flow of the read.
 A natural-sounding voice performance leads to greater learner engagement.

 Now that you know the elements that comprise a great script and what consists of a good read, you are well on your way to making your voice over project engaging and memorable for your consumers/audience.